Do they even exist? Are there really any health risks associated with regular use of an electronic cigarette?

 There may be more to this issue than what is mentioned below.
 We’re sure more research could uncover more than this blog post touches on.
 For the purposes in this post though, we’re going to focus on the 3 health risks that we believe are the most talked about in today’s news.

 Everyday there are experts saying they aren’t sure if e-cigarettes are safe, but on the flip side, there are also dozens of electronic cigarette users that will tell you that they have found ecigs to be safe.
 We won’t even mention how many tout that they’ve quit by using them.
+Of course those personal testimonials are not considered evidence by the FDA.
 So let’s talk about it!

 Nicotine Levels – Most electronic cigarettes contain about the same amount as a regular analog cigarette, and possibly less as most companies offer descending levels all the way down to zero.
 The amount of nicotine in contained in each cartridge/cartomizer is determined by which nicotine level you choose at the point of purchase.
 Many companies have strength levels that range from 24mg (2.4%) down to Omg (0.0%).
 Nicotine at those levels are no more harmful to your body than the same doses of caffeine.
 You’ll find 24mg (2.4%) stop smoking aids such as gum and patches at your local pharmacist.